howerj/subleq/extra/compress/compress.md

 zeros, negative values could represent runs of zeros, the absolute amount plus one indicating the number of zeroes to output, a negative value of -1 could represent the next value is a literal, and anything else is to be treated as a literal.
-This achieves a tiny saving, but no doubt an decoder written in SUBLEQ would eat this saving up.
+This achieves a tiny saving, but no doubt a decoder written in SUBLEQ would eat this saving up.

 *This works*.